iterative/dvc.org/static/docs/commands-reference/checkout.md

 ## Description

-DVC-files (`.dvc`) in the workspace specify which instance of each data file or directory is to be used, using the checksum saved in the `outs` fields.
+[DVC-files](/doc/user-guide/dvc-file-format) in the workspace specify which instance of each data file or directory is to be used, using the checksum saved in the `outs` fields.
 The `dvc checkout` command updates the workspace data to match with the cache files corresponding to those checksums.

 Using an SCM like Git, the DVC-files are kept under version control.
 At a given branch or tag of the SCM workspace, the DVC-files will contain checksums for the